LGR2/LGRblog/content/post/Mongolia.md

 Despite this risk, Mongolia has hung their hat on selling mineral products to China for the immediate future.
 It plans to export 95 million tons worth of product by 2029; they currently export 32 million tons.
 But will this demand from China for mineral products continue to exist in the future?
 China has committed to achieving peak coal use in 2025 and moving away from using coking coal—Mongolia’s main export—to manufacture steel.
 Furthermore, China has ramped up its domestic production of coal.
 Yet, China’s imports of coking coal have increased.
 From where we currently stand, it is difficult to say whether China will ramp down imports of coking coal.

 So, where do we stand now?
 The NRP has the potential to unlock greater prosperity and economic growth in Mongolia.
 But whether the improved road and rail infrastructure the NRP plans to deliver will be effectively utilised lies in the hands of Beijing and its Zero-Covid Policy.
 For the NRP to be a success, it requires Beijing to continue importing Mongolian mineral products and to loosen import restrictions.
 Both may not be guaranteed.

+## Mongolia & The BRI

+### BRI Projects in Mongolia

+### Risks?
+Given the close relationship Mongolia has with China, some have began to be quite cautious of the loans Mongolia has taken out, even suggesting that Mongolia will have to sell land to be able to repay Chinese loans.
+Let's consider some economic risks Mongolia faces.

+**Debt Repayment & Narrow Economic Base**.
+Mongolia’s economy is centred on mining and commodity exports to China, leaving their economy heavily exposed to volatile commodity prices.
+Lower commodity prices or a decline in demand from China would present challenges for Mongolia to repay its debt.
+Furthermore, almost the entirety (~99.8%) Mongolia’s debt is in foreign currencies making it difficult for Mongolia to hedge for exchange rate risk.

+**Chinese Ownership?** While other countries within the BRI have had to transfer strategic infrastructure to Chinese ownership, e.g. Sri Lanka’s Hambantota port, as a result of being unable to keep up with its debt payments, it is so far difficult to see any Chinese leverage being used to gain BRI funded assets in Mongolia or Mongolia being unable to repay their “1 billion USD” loan from China, as commodity prices are currently high and the Zero-Covid policy begins to ease.
+It’s worth noting that the BRI funded infrastructure projects in Mongolia are not as strategically valuable to China as ports in other countries.
+The main beneficiary of the new infrastructure will be Mongolia, allowing them to import and export goods in greater volumes and in shorter times.
+Considerations of a potential rail line connecting China to Europe that passes through Europe is mitigated by the fact that an existing line passing through Xinjiang already exists.
+Furthermore, China already has significant leverage over Mongolia as Mongolia’s largest trading partner.
+Overall, it seems unlikely that Mongolia will be unable to repay their loans or that China has an interest in owning the infrastructure.

+Restructuring.
+However, Chinese loan conditions are “undisclosed” and likely collateralised by mineral resource generated revenue.
+As this revenue is volatile, there is a distinct possibility of restructuring.
+While there have been rumours that Mongolia may have to sell land in order to repay the debt, these have been rejected by the government.
+Another distinct possibility is that China could institute a ‘materials-for-infrastructure’ deal akin to those it has arranged with Venezuela and their oil for loans partnership.

 ## Political Context